lablabs/ansible-role-rke2/README.md

 rke2_channel: stable

 # Do not deploy packaged components and delete any deployed components
-# Valid items: rke2-canal, rke2-coredns, rke2-ingress-nginx, rke2-kube-proxy, rke2-metrics-server
+# Valid items: rke2-canal, rke2-coredns, rke2-ingress-nginx, rke2-metrics-server
 rke2_disable:

+# Option to disable kube-proxy
+# disable_kube_proxy: true

 # Path to custom manifests deployed during the RKE2 installation
 # It is possible to use Jinja2 templating in the manifests